mdimjasevic/jdoop-examples/README.md

 # Introduction

-These examples are meant to be used with Randoop and JPF-Doop.
-For details on how to use these examples with JPF-Doop, check instructions in the [JDoop repository][0].
+These examples are meant to be used with Randoop and JDoop.
+For details on how to use these examples with JDoop, check instructions in the [JDoop repository][0].

 # Compiling